flhofer/dell_TB16_firmware/README.md

 > [!IMPORTANT]
 > Known limitations (short version):
-> - Some non-Dell systems may negotiate only up to ~60W (USB-PD 20V/3A) on the main dock cable.
+> - Non-Dell systems may negotiate only up to ~60W (USB-PD 19.5/3A) on the main dock cable.
 > - Mac charging from a fully drained battery can be unreliable in some setups.
-> - mDP initialization can be inconsistent until all firmware updates are fully applied and power-cycled.
+> - mDP initialization can be inconsistent until all firmware (repeated) updates are fully applied and power-cycled.
 > - Streaming services that require HDCP 2.x may be limited to low resolutions on this dock.

 ## Firmware versions and status